bschlaman/chess/README.md

 1. A timer is started using clock\_t clock from time.h
 1. perft2 is run.
 This function currently resides in eval.c and uses the [chess programming wiki implementation](https://www.chessprogramming.org/Perft)
 > I'ts important to understand the difference between perft and perft2: perft2 avoids the last make/unmake call by returning the number of legal moves at depth 1.
 I am not yet sure which of these qperft uses, but for my own pride I hope it's using perft2!
+Inside perft2:
-  1. Call genLegalMoves
+1. Call `genLegalMoves`
-  1. Call makeMove
+1. Call `makeMove`
 1. Recurse
-  1. Call undoMove
+1. Call `undoMove`
 > In perft2, all three functions are called equally often (gen is called 1 more time than make/undo; think of the first call to gen as the extra one).
 In perft, makeMove and undoMove are called more often than genLegalMoves.
 This is good because improvements are needed in all 3 functions, and these improvements will be weighted equally in perft2.
 At depth 4, the functions are called 9322 (and 9323) times.
+genLegalMoves:
+1. Check if we are in check
+1. If no, loop over the entire board and generate moves for each piece of the side-to-move color
+1. If yes, move the king, capture the checking piece, or block the check

 #### General improvement ideas
 - Avoid accessing memory like `bs -> board`; this is expensive due to potential cache misses
+- Avoid branching
 #### genLegalMoves improvements
 #### makeMove improvements
 #### undoMove improvements